 - Database vs data base: both occur, should decide.

-- Online vs on-line: both occur, should decide.
+- Online vs on-line: both occur, prefer hyphen.

 - Mail vs e-mail vs email: all occur, should decide.